-First, women should participate in conflict prevention, resolution and recovery and be protected from all forms of human rights violations, including sexual and gender-based violence, while national accountability is enhanced.
+First, more commitments on women, peace and security should be implemented and women and gender equality advocates should participate in conflict prevention, resolution and recovery and be protected from all forms of human rights violations in conflict, including sexual and gender-based violence.

-Second, women should play a greater role and be better served by humanitarian response and recovery efforts so that their resilience is enhanced through increased access to productive and financial assets, protection mechanisms and effective support services.
+Second, women should play a greater role and be better served by humanitarian response and recovery efforts, so that their resilience is enhanced through increased access to productive and financial assets, protection mechanisms and effective support services.

-Third, women should be engaged in disaster risk management processes so that their vulnerability is reduced through gender-responsive risk analyses, gender-responsive disaster risk management plans, and sex-disaggregated disaster-related data.
+Third, women should be engaged in disaster risk management processes, so that their vulnerability is reduced through gender-responsive risk analyses, gender-responsive disaster risk management plans, and sex-disaggregated disaster-related data.